-“Partners” are organizations and groups we are a members or friends of.
-Organizations who eagerly believe in, promote, and or partner on community, regional and state efforts.
-The focus of partnering at the Coupeville Historic Waterfront range from preservation, restoration, education, economic sustainability, and the over all appreciation, enjoyment and care of our island and community.
+“Partners” are organizations and groups we are a members and or friends of.
+These organizations work to promote, and or partner on community, regional and state efforts.
+The focus of our partners range from preservation, restoration, education, economic sustainability, and the over all appreciation, enjoyment and care of our community, island and state.

 Town of Coupeville – 360-678-4461 – 4 NE Seventh St. – Mailing Address: PO Box 725, Coupeville, WA.
 98239

 Central Whidbey Hearts and Hammers – Mailing address: 7 South Main Street Suite B, Coupeville WA 98239 – Neighbors helping neighbors with an annual “Work Day” to assist neighbors within Coupeville School District who are unable to perform the tasks of home repair due to age, disability, illness and/or financial difficulties. | facebook

 Island County Historical Society Archives and Museum – 360-678-3310 – 908 Alexander St. – Open 10am to 4pm daily – Sunday’s 11am to 4pm.
-Executive Director: Rick Castellano. – Janet Enzmann Archives and Educational Resource Center available to students, scholars, writers, and those interested in researching local and regional history.
+The Janet Enzmann Archives and Educational Resource Center available to students, scholars, writers, and those interested in researching local and regional history.
 By appointment.
-360-678-3310 website | facebook
+360-678-3310 – Executive Director: Rick Castellano. | facebook

 Penn Cove Water Festival – The Mission of the Penn Cove Water Festival Association is to continue an annual revival of the historic Coupeville Water Festival by bringing families together to enjoy Native American canoe racing, entertainment, crafts and culture, and by giving them a chance to learn about, appreciate, and protect the environment in which we all live.
 Contact via email | facebook

 Coupeville Chamber of Commerce – 905 Alexander St. – 360-678-5434 -905 Alexander St. – Open daily Mailing Address: PO Box 152, Coupeville, WA.
-98239 website – facebook Mission: To actively promote business in our unique community.
+98239 Mission: To actively promote business in our unique community.
 Full service visitors center with maps, local business resources, passport stamping, and more. | facebook

-Coupeville Maritime Heritage Foundation – Flagship SUVA – PO Box 532, Coupeville, WA.
-98239 – All volunteer organization intended to preserve and educate on Coupeville’s extensive maritime history.
-Flagship schooner SUVA, built for Coupeville resident Frank Pratt in 1925 was returned to Coupeville in 2015 through the creation and efforts of the Coupeville Maritime Heritage foundation.
+Coupeville Maritime Heritage Foundation & Flagship Schooner SUVA – PO Box 532, Coupeville, WA.
+98239 – All volunteer organization intended to preserve and educate on Coupeville and Whidbey’s extensive maritime history.
+Flagship schooner SUVA.
+Built for Coupeville resident Frank Pratt in 1925 the SUVA was returned to Coupeville in 2015 through the creation and efforts of the Coupeville Maritime Heritage foundation.
 Educational, vocational, recreational and ambassadorial activities and experiences.
 SUVA is available for charters and celebration/event rental. | facebook

-Coupeville Festival Association – To promote quality handcrafts and the arts, ensure cultural enrichment, beautify and preserve the unique historical qualities of the Coupeville Community. website | facebook | instagram
+Coupeville Festival Association – Mission: To promote quality handcrafts and the arts, ensure cultural enrichment, beautify and preserve the unique historical qualities of the Coupeville Community.
+Host to annual August Coupeville Arts and Crafts Festival. | facebook | instagram

 Coupeville Wharf: Harbor Master 360-678-6379 – Channel 68.
 Docking, Gas and Moorage

 Friends of Ebey’s – 360-678-6633 – Mailing address: PO Box 958, Coupeville, WA.
 98239 Mission: The Friends of Ebey’s Landing National Historical Reserve, in partnership with the Trust Board and the National Park Service, enriches Reserve programs through private support – safeguarding the unbroken historical record, and building a tradition of community stewardship. | facebook